 Serial processing is a type of process where we switch between one task and another.
 It is consider to be the most effective way to do two process at the time but in reality we need to know also when it is appropriate to switch between two tasks, becase if we do it every possible time we decrease our performance drastically.
 Parallel processing is a type of processing where we do two tasks actually at the same time (it is the real multitasking) and, depending on the brain activiation there can be three different possibility where the areas activiate are the exact sum, less or more of the sum of the areas active when performing the two task separstely.

-The spider model of X focus on processing of one task while driving.
+The spider model of fischer focus on processing of one task while driving.
 This model suggest that driving while using the phone lead to a massive decrease of our ability of driving.
 This is due because while using the phone we only focus on the central part of the visual field and not the peripheral (where we know that we have worst visual processing).
 Also we scann less the enviorment for potential treads and we have inattetional bliness.
 The spider model have some limitations because it does not focus on the different possible use of the phone.
 There is a difference in texting while driving and speaking while driving.
 Also the spider model suggest that doing two task at the same time will always decrease our ability at driving but this is incorrect becuase listening to high-temp musinc while driving on a monotomic road can help us stay awake.

 Multistore model